vanruc/todoApp/README.md

 Password: setup

-7. After you login successfully, you will see something like this
+7. After you login successfully, you will see something similar to this

 ![](doc_img_src/login%20success.png)